Isha-Nath/Language-Translator-Tool/README.md

 6. Click the "Translate" button to see the translated text.
 7. The translated text will be displayed below.

+#copied from another and made some changes to improve this project.

 Contributing:
 Contributions are welcome!
 If you'd like to improve this project by fixing bugs 🐞, adding features 🚀, or enhancing the documentation 📚, please feel free to open issues or pull requests in this repository.